chennaitutor/learning/README.md

 This repository contains a lightweight Python script that turns a still image into a short talking-head style clip.
 Provide an image plus either a spoken audio track or text to synthesize, and the script will animate a simple mouth shape and optionally mux the audio into the generated MP4.
+A minimal web UI is also provided for easy uploading and downloading.

 > This is a prototype with a toy visual effect—it does **not** perform true lip
 > syncing, but it is an easy way to experiment locally without downloading large